Caesars Promo Code: Get a free bet up to $1250 on Today's NBA Games

 Which NBA Games can I bet on through Caesars Sportsbook to qualify for this promo code offer?

-Tonight, there are many NBA teams in action, and today's slate is highlighted by a battle between the Lakers and the Heat.
-LeBron James returns to the city he called home for four years and brought two championships, but he may sit out as he is still questionable at the time of writing.
-The Lakers had a rough season, currently at 14-20, while the Heat haven't met expectations as they're just 17-17.
-Both teams will look to gain some momentum as we near the halfway point of the season.
+Tonight, there are plenty of NBA games on, and one matchup that is particularly intriguing features the Clippers and Celtics, two teams that have been hot lately.
+Boston is currently the #1 seed, and they've won three in a row, led by stars Jayson Tatum and Jaylen Brown.
+For the visiting Clippers they've been rolling now that Kawhi Leonard and Paul George have been healthy, having won seven of their last ten.

-There are 16 total NBA teams playing as well, so don't hesitate to take advantage of this great offer courtesy of Caesars Sportsbook.
+There are many bets that can be made for the NBA tonight, so don't hesitate to take advantage of this great offer courtesy of Caesars Sportsbook.

 Up To $1,250 Back On Your First Bet + 1000 Tier Credits + 1000 Reward Credits® with Caesars Sportsbook